JesseTG/melonds-ds/README.md

 one of several preconfigured servers in the core options menu, with [Kaeru WFC][kaeru] being the default.

-Future versions of melonDS DS will allow you to specify arbitrary servers.
-In the meantime, you can set the appropriate DNS address from within the emulated console's Wi-Fi settings menu.
+If there's another server you'd like to use, you can set its DNS address from within the emulated console's Wi-Fi settings menu.

 > [!NOTE]